collapsed-stacks/startups/questions/5702/recommendations-for-a-good-manufacturer.md

 - posted by: [Luke Gedeon](https://stackexchange.com/users/1119600/luke-gedeon) on 2015-12-07
 - score: 2

-<p>Alibaba.com gives you access to thousands of potential manufacturers.</p>
+Alibaba.com gives you access to thousands of potential manufacturers.